Map preview

 High

-Public remarks repeatedly and clearly state that short-term (daily) rentals are legal and permitted in the building, including multiple explicit phrases like 'legal daily short-term rental' and 'Short TERM LEGAL RENTAL.'
-High confidence true.
+Public remarks repeatedly and clearly state that short-term (daily) rentals are legal and permitted in this building.
+Set to true with high confidence.

 STR Hotel Pool